DTegano/Web-Scraping-NHL-Data-for-Prediction-using-Machine-Learning/README.md

 Another issue came from dealing with Overtime and Shootouts.
 Since I'm tracking points for each game, I needed a way to determine if a loser gets 1 or 0 points.
 By reading the box score text, I set up a function (as shown in the function section) to read "OT" and "Shootout" and while this worked, I later had to modify this since most Ottawa players were represented by OTT in the box score.

 Using RVest itself was not challenging but presented a learning curve.
 Grabbing some of the tables didn't take long to figure out, but the tables wrapped in comments were certainly more challenging to figure out.
 Automating this web scraper was also a challenge, but with some guidance from my professor Kellen Sorauf, I was able to get this working with how I needed it to.
+With a confort with web scraping now in my repertoire, I'm definitely looking forward to using this skill more.

 # Project Summary

 To summarize the above, scraping all of the data needed for a project from scratch is a lot of work!
 Building lines of code and functions to incorporate them took up more time than I had anticipated.
 I ended up with 44 RMD scripts to complete the data side of this project, and 28 different data sets for back up data in case of incorrect data.
 Not only did I have to constantly check the quality of the data, but I had to consistenly debug until my script yieled perfect results.
 Especially when I incorporated data structuring and cleaning into my web scraping code.
 And after all of that, I wasn't even done since I wanted the right data for day by day predictions.
+Once I gathered all of the data, I needed to then aggregate all of the stats and apply a lag so that they were building cumulatively for each game.
+With that lag meant that I had NA values for every team's first game of the season.
+But how do you predict a team's first game of the season without any current season data?
+For a quick fix, I used each team's average stat from the previous season.
+If I had a bit more time, I would have liked to researched how each team improvement over the offseason and subjectively inflated/deflated these team's averaged stats to get a better read on how they would perform for the predicting season.

 However, keeping up with the data and aggregating stats as needed will be much easier now that I already have base set of data, as well as a script that allows me to pull the exact data I want within minutes.
-In fact, tracking day by day stats for <i>next </i> season will be much easier and less time consuming to manually input data.
-This will allow myself to add even more data than I didn't have the time to put in my training set.
+In fact, tracking day by day stats for <i>next </i> season will be much easier and less time consuming to pull only the short amount of data required per game.
+This also includes manual data, and will allow myself to add even more data than I have since I didn't have the time to put in my training set.
+This data may include the last 10 games winning % against opponent, faceoffs, health, and much more.

 Within the time frame of this project, I feel that I have collected and modified enough stats to make a good run at successfully (or should I state "reasonably") predicting NHL games for the 2019-2020 season with only team stats prior to that game.
-I've pulled all of the variables that I thought was relevant to the outcome of each game.
-With 2,542 rows of training data that I've colleceted from scratch and 50 columns of data to help support my model to predict NHL games, I'm excited to dive into Part 2 of my project that will really allow me to dive into analysis of this data.
+I've pulled all of the variables that I thought was relevant to the outcome of each game from www.hockey-reference.com, and I may look at additional sites in the near future for additional stats.
+With 2,542 rows of training data that I've colleceted from scratch and 50 columns of data to help support my model to predict NHL games, I'm excited to dive into Part 2 of my project that will really allow me to explore the analysis of this data.

 Now that I have all of my data ready to go, be sure to look at my Part 2 repository for Predicting games using Machine Learning!